jabadge/website/pages/developers.rst

 **Writing readable code**: Writing new routines that do what you expect correctly is one thing; writing code that is easy to understand and digest for other developers is quite another.
 This page describes our philosophy around how to not just write correct code but also write what we think is "good" code.

+**Maintaining code**: How to work on code with other people and not drive yourself totally insane.